RCRamsey/map698-redlining-wealth-health-lexington/README.md

 Title: How Racial Capitalism Persists today in Lexington, KY
 Sub-title: An exploration of 1930s Redlining Practices

 Crampton indicated that *"maps are active and not passive"* and *"they frame the narrative"* (Crampton 2014).
-As such I propose a project to expolore the ripples left behind by the Home Owner's Loan Corporation Redlining Neighborhood Map *Narrative* of Lexington Kentucky and what *Active* results can be interpreted from the fingerprent left behind by the HOLC map.
+As such I propose a project to expolore the ripples left behind by the Home Owner's Loan Corporation Redlining Neighborhood Map *Narrative* of Lexington Kentucky and what *Active* results can be interpreted from the fingerprint left behind by the HOLC map.

 Within this project I will design a map that explores the access (or denial of equitable access) to generational wealth for the current location of historically redlined neighborhoods.
 The aspects of wealth being considered include:
 - Race
 - Median Household Income
 - Home Ownership
 - Reported Property Value
-- Poverty Level

 I want to find out what inequities have persisted generation to generation in order to help the user understand the impacts inherited by 1930s redlined policies in these neighborhoods through time.